robventurastudio/griffin/README.md

 Because everything is kept intentionally small you can follow the code in a single sitting before making it your own.

+## Roadmap: from sandbox to broad deployment

+The starter loop is intentionally lightweight so you can understand each part.
+To turn it into a production-grade, widely deployed system, progress through these milestones:

+1. **Reliability hardening** – add automated tests for the countdown/strategy orchestration, implement structured logging, and gate merges with CI to keep the event loop stable as new strategies are added.
+2. **Configuration & secrets management** – switch from shell-exported
+   environment variables to a centralized config/secrets store (e.g., AWS Parameter Store, Vault) and introduce tiered config files for paper vs. live trading venues.
+3. **Observability & alerting** – ship logs/metrics/traces to a managed stack
+   (CloudWatch, Grafana, etc.), expose heartbeat dashboards for countdowns, position states, and order latencies, and set up alerts on disconnects or rule breaches.
+4. **Strategy lifecycle tooling** – define a registry for strategies with versioning, feature flags, and A/B rollout controls so you can hot-swap or canary new logic without restarting the service.
+5. **Risk, compliance, and controls** – codify position limits, circuit breakers, and compliance checks (short locate, PDT rules, concentration limits) plus audit logs for all orders.
+6. **Scaling infrastructure** – containerize the trader, deploy it through an orchestration layer (ECS/Kubernetes) with redundancy across regions/accounts, and front it with a job scheduler or control plane that can coordinate multiple symbol clusters.
+7. **Data & model enrichment** – plug in higher-quality feeds (SIP, alt data), manage historical datasets for simulation, and add feature pipelines so more advanced strategies can share normalized inputs.

+Each milestone keeps the existing architecture intact while layering the operational guardrails, tooling, and scalability needed for a broader rollout.